muhammadkorra/go-marketplace/README.md

 # go-marketplace
-An Marketplace API using Go, PostgreSQL
+A Marketplace API using Go, PostgreSQL